darapheaktin/darapheaktin.github.io/index.md

  [About](/About) &nbsp; | &nbsp; [Research](/index) &nbsp; | &nbsp; [Teaching](/Teaching) | &nbsp; [Fun stuff](/Fun stuff)
  <br>
-# Working Paper
+# Publication

 ### Lifecycle Earnings Risk and Insurance: New Evidence from Australia

+**Authors**: *Darapheak Tin* and *Chung Tran*

-***Abstract***: We study the nature of earnings dynamics by documenting higher-order moments of residual income changes, using the Household, Income and Labour Dynamics in Australia (HILDA) Survey 2001-2020.
-Similar to other countries (e.g. see *Guvenen et al. 2021* and *De Nardi et al. 2021*), we find that the distribution of earnings shocks in Australia displays negative skewness and excess kurtosis, deviating from the conventional linearity and normality assumptions, and that family and government insurance against risks is substantial.
-However, the sources of fluctuations and the role of family and government insurance are different.
-First, unlike in the Netherlands and the US, wage changes are strongly associated with earnings changes and account more for the dispersion of earnings shocks (second-order risk); meanwhile, the contribution of hour changes is largely absent in upward movement and relatively small in downward movement of earnings changes.
-Second, family insurance via income pooling and adjustment of labour market activities of secondary earners, and government insurance embedded in the targeted transfer system play more distinct roles in reducing risks.
-Government insurance is more important in mitigating the dispersion of earnings shocks, whereas family insurance is dominant in mitigating the magnitude and likelihood of extreme and rare shocks.
-Furthermore, our comparison of risks between demographics reveals: (i) a risk equalizing effect of government insurance, and (ii) persistent risks for certain groups such as female heads of household and non-parents.
+***Abstract***: This paper studies the nature of earnings dynamics in Australia, using the Household, Income and Labour Dynamics in Australia (HILDA) Survey 2001–2020.
+Our results indicate that the distribution of earnings shocks displays negative skewness and excess kurtosis, deviating from the conventional linearity and normality assumptions.
+Wage changes are strongly associated with earnings changes and account more for the dispersion of earnings shocks; meanwhile, the contribution of hour changes is largely absent in upward movement and relatively small in downward movement of earnings changes.
+Furthermore, family and government insurance plays distinct roles in reducing exposure to earnings risk.
+Government insurance embedded in the targeted transfer system is important in mitigating the dispersion of shocks, whereas family insurance via income pooling and adjustment of secondary earners' labour market activities is dominant in reducing the magnitude and likelihood of extreme and rare shocks.
+The magnitude and persistence of earnings risk as well as the insurance role of family and government vary significantly across gender, marital and parental status.
+Accounting for these non-Gaussian and non-linearity features is important for evaluating the insurance role of government transfer programmes.

 <!--
 Old abstract:  1